Hybridization Number on Three Rooted Binary Trees is EPT: Reconstructing a tight network

-\begin{proof} The proof of Lemma~\ref{lem:unique-network} already specifies an algorithm for constructing the signature $\tilde H$ of a CNET $\H = (H, \E)$ with description $(\G, F^*, \T)$, if such a CNET exists, and this algorithm is clearly implementable in polynomial time.
-This algorithm provides a first test that can be used to reject invalid descriptions: If the algorithm reaches an iteration where $\bar D_i$ is non-empty but none of its nodes is free, then the description is invalid because the proof of Lemma~\ref{lem:unique-network} shows that, if $(\G, F^*, \T)$ is the description of a CNET, then there exists a free node in each iteration.
+\begin{proof} \revA{By Lemma~\ref{lem:unique-network}, there exists a polynomial-time algorithm for constructing the signature $\tilde H$ of a \revA{TNET} $\H = (H, \E)$ with description $(\G, F^*, \T)$, if such a \revA{TNET} exists.} This algorithm provides a first test that can be used to reject invalid descriptions: If the algorithm reaches an iteration where $\bar D_i$ is non-empty but none of its nodes is free, then the description is invalid because the proof of Lemma~\ref{lem:unique-network} shows that, if $(\G, F^*, \T)$ is the description of a \revA{TNET}, then there exists a free node in each iteration.
 Thus, the algorithm aborts and rejects the description.
 If the algorithm does not reject the description, its output is a signature $\tilde H$ that respects all wiring guesses in $\G$.
 However, this signature may not correspond to a network $H$ that displays all input trees.
-Next we present a polynomial-time algorithm for constructing $\H = (H, \E)$ from $\tilde H$, $F^*$, and $\T$ or determining that no CNET $\H = (H, \E)$ with description $(\G, F^*, \T)$ exists.
+Next we present a polynomial-time algorithm for constructing $\H = (H, \E)$ from $(\tilde H, F^*, \T)$ or determining that no \revA{TNET} $\H = (H, \E)$ with description $(\G, F^*, \T)$ exists.